AdobeDocs/commerce-operations.en/help/configuration/deployment/build-system.md

 >[!INFO]
 >
->The build machine can be on its own host or on the same host as an installed Magento system.
+>The build machine can be on its own host or on the same host as an installed Commerce system.

 ## Configure the build machine